Tyzex/Text-Recognition/README.md

 # Text-Recognition
-GUI Application to extract text from raw images.
+GUI Application to extract text from raw images using tesseract-OCR.